noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 - To give people a new perspective on racial prejudices and help them see and positively act upon them instead of letting them control them

-# Other Texts I Will Refrence
+# Other Texts I Will Reference
 - 'When they see us' on netflix
 -